captainminh1999/record-deduplication/README.md

 python -m src.reporting
 ```

-This will read **`data/outputs/dupes_high_conf.csv`** and **`data/outputs/cleaned.csv`** by default.
+This will read **`data/outputs/high_confidence.csv`** and **`data/outputs/cleaned.csv`** by default.
 It will then create the Excel file with merge suggestions.

-**Output:** The main output is **`merge_suggestions.xlsx`** in the project root or in the `data/outputs/` directory (check the README or code for the exact location; typically it would be placed with the outputs).
+**Output:** The main output is **`manual_review.xlsx`** in the project root or in the `data/outputs/` directory (check the README or code for the exact location; typically it would be placed with the outputs).
 In this Excel workbook, you'll find all the pairs of records that were identified as likely duplicates.
 Each pair is presented with original field values for side-by-side comparison.
 There may also be an indication of the model’s confidence score or key matching fields to help you judge.

-After this stage, **your involvement as a human reviewer is important** – go through `merge_suggestions.xlsx` and decide for each pair if they are indeed duplicates.
+After this stage, **your involvement as a human reviewer is important** – go through `manual_review.xlsx` and decide for each pair if they are indeed duplicates.
 If they are, you will want to merge or consolidate those records in your source data.
 If not, you can ignore that suggestion.
 The pipeline does **not** automatically modify your original dataset; it just provides recommendations.
 This gives you full control to avoid incorrect merges.

-**What to watch out for:** Ensure that the `dupes_high_conf.csv` exists and is not empty before running this step; if the model didn’t flag any duplicates, the report might be empty or the script might simply produce an empty spreadsheet.
+**What to watch out for:** Ensure that the `high_confidence.csv` exists and is not empty before running this step; if the model didn’t flag any duplicates, the report might be empty or the script might simply produce an empty spreadsheet.
 If the reporting step fails, it might be due to unexpected data formats in the CSV or missing files.
 Also note that the Excel is generated using `pandas` with OpenPyXL/XlsxWriter, so very large numbers of duplicate pairs might lead to a large file – if you had hundreds of thousands of suggestions (unlikely in practice after blocking and scoring), you might instead want to output a CSV or handle the review in a database.
 But for most use cases, the Excel output is convenient and easy to filter or annotate as you review the results.

 ### Optional: GPT Integration